This site uses affiliate links and I may earn a commission at no extra cost to you.

 Can I freeze Apple Cake?

 This cake is freezer-friendly so you can make a batch and keep them frozen for up to 3 months.
 Let it thaw in the fridge overnight and serve cold the day after.
-Or reheat in the oven if prefer them warm.
+Or reheat in the oven if you prefer it warm.

-You can keep the cake at room temperature for a day.
-There are still slices remaining after, you can refrigerate them and keep them fresh in the fridge for up to 5 days.
+You can keep the cake at room temperature for 1 day.
+If there are still slices remaining after, you can refrigerate them and keep them fresh in the fridge for up to 5 days.

 Vegan Apple Cake